-Everything you need to know about growing roses
+Everything you need to know about rose gardening

-Well, the first lesson I had to learn was as simple as that:
+Well, the first lessons I had to learn were as simple as that..

-Although roses can grow under nearly every condition, it might be a good idea to find species naturally suited to the climate you live.
+Although roses grow under nearly every condition, it might be a good idea to find species naturally suited to the climate in which you live.
 Why not ask a local expert, a flower-shop-owner or visit a public rose garden to find the easy-to-grow stuff?

 Have you ever heard about roses are children of the sun?

-Usually that might be right, but don't overdo it.
-Hot spots in front of walls, walls with exposition to south or radiation from walkways represent stress to your flowers.
+Usually, that might be right, but don't overdo it.
+Hot spots in front of walls, walls with exposition to south or radiation from walkways embodies stress to your flowers.

 Either you already grow roses or you want to brighten your day with some colorful flowers, I am sure you will find something that will meet your needs.